duckietown/book-devmanual-software/src/intermediate/simulation/index.md

 ```

 ## How to cite
-Please use this bibtex if you want to cite this repository in your publications:
+Please use this BibTeX if you want to cite this repository in your publications:

 ```
 @misc{gym_duckietown,